spaceexpanse/metaverse/README.md

 ## License

-SpaceXpanse is now published as an Open Source project under the MIT License (see [LICENSE](./LICENSE) file for details).
+SpaceXpanse is published as an Open Source project under the MIT License (see [LICENSE](./LICENSE) file for details).

 D3D9Client graphics engine is licensed under LGPL, see [LGPL](./OVP/D3D9Client/LGPL.txt)